josejuansanchez/research-notebook/jpeg2000_cr_mc.md

 it transmits and decides on any side-information that needs to be transmitted while the client attempts to make most of the received (distorted) frames.

+* The client decides which precincts are predicted and which are decoded from received data (or possibly filled with zeros in the absence of received data).
+Thus, in JSIV, a predicted frame typically has some of its precincts predicted from nearby frames while others are decoded from received intra-coded precincts; JSIV never uses frame differences or prediction residues.

 ---